-During key stage 1 the children develop knowledge about the world, the United Kingdom and their locality.
+The children develop knowledge about the world, the United Kingdom and their locality.
 They understand basic subject-specific vocabulary relating to human and physical geography and begin to use geographical skills, including first-hand observation, to enhance their locational awareness.

-In key stage 2 the children extend their knowledge and understanding beyond the local area to include the United Kingdom and Europe, North and South America.
+The children extend their knowledge and understanding beyond the local area to include the United Kingdom and Europe, North and South America.
 This will include the location and characteristics of a range of the world’s most significant human and physical features.
 They should develop their use of geographical knowledge, understanding and skills to enhance their locational and place knowledge.